t0ffel/fluentd-openshift/ansible/roles/fluentd-node-collector/README.md

 ## Modifying configs

-To modify config - change the config files in the [files](files) directory and run the role.
+To modify config - change the config files in the [node-collector](../../configs/node-collector)directory and run the role.

+Alternatively you can pass `config_path` variable to the role.
+This variable must contain the full path to the configs which will be converted to configmaps.

-## Configmaps
+## Configmaps (particular case)
 `fluntd-entrypoint-cm` configMap consists of just one file - the entrypoint `entrypoint/fluent.conf`.
 `journal-dir` configMap consists of the files in the directory `journal/`.